 Mozart Therapeutics is targeting the regulatory CD8 T cell network to counteract early events in the autoimmune inflammatory cascade.
 Mozart’s lead program, MTX-101, is a bispecific CD8 Treg Modulator that aims to restore the function of CD8 T cells in order to suppress and eliminate disease-causing immune cells.
 The initial therapeutic focus for MTX-101 is gastrointestinal autoimmune disorders, including celiac disease.
 Mozart Therapeutics is currently conducting a phase 1a/b clinical trial of MTX-101.
 Read more about Mozart.

-Dr. Nielsen Fernandez-Becker, head of the Celiac Disease Program at Stanford University, is collaborating with Protagonist Therapeutics to test the safety and efficacy of the drug PTG-100 in patients with celiac disease.
+Dr. Nielsen Fernandez-Becker, head of the Celiac Disease Program at Stanford University, collaborated with Protagonist Therapeutics to test the safety and efficacy of the drug PTG-100 in patients with celiac disease.
 PTG-100 is an oral peptide that blocks the function of alpha-4-beta-7 integrin, a cell receptor involved in the gastrointestinal inflammatory response.
-The goal of this phase 1b study is to learn whether PTG-100 can reduce or prevent inflammatory injury to the small intestine that occurs when people with celiac disease eat food products containing gluten.
-Read more about Nielsen Fernandez-Becker.
+The goal of this phase 1b study was to learn whether PTG-100 can reduce or prevent inflammatory injury to the small intestine that occurs when people with celiac disease eat food products containing gluten.
+Results have not yet been published.
+Read more about the study here.

 Phase 2: